GravityKit/GravityView/readme.txt

 = 1.19.2 =

 * Fixed: Single entries not accessible when a View has filters based on Gravity Forms "Advanced" fields like Address and Name
+* Added: Notice for future PHP requirements.
+* Reminder: GravityView will soon require PHP 5.3.
+97.6% of sites are already compatible.

 = 1.19.1 on November 15, 2016 =